Careers

 High School/GED

 Finishing high school takes four years while completing a GED certificate takes about three months.
-High school students interested in a dental assisting career might want to consider taking classes in biology, chemistry, and anatomy.
+If you’re a high school student interested in a dental assisting career, you might want to consider taking classes in biology, chemistry, and anatomy.

 On-the-Job Training

-Some choose to learn the job of a dental assistant by training on the job.
-Under the guidance of an experienced dental assistant, dental hygienist or dentist, these trainees learn dental terminology, names of instruments, daily tasks, scheduling appointments, filing patient records, interacting with patients, and other typical dental office activities.
-How long it takes to complete such on-the-job training depends on the dental office.
+Some aspiring dental assistants choose to learn the role and responsibilities of a dental assistant by training on the job.
+Under the guidance of an experienced dental assistant, dental hygienist or dentist, you would learn dental terminology, names of instruments, daily tasks, scheduling appointments, filing patient records, interacting with patients, and other typical dental office activities.
+How long it takes to complete on-the-job dental assistant training depends on the dental office.

-For example, Delta Technical College (DTC) offers a Dental Assisting Program that provides students entry-level theory and hands-on training in both basic and routine clinical and office tasks.
+For example, Delta Technical College (DTC) offers a Dental Assisting Program that provides students hands-on training in both basic and routine clinical and office tasks.
 This program equips the dental assistant student with the skills required to perform in a clinical, laboratory or office setting.

 Certifications

 Certification and licensing requirements can differ from state to state.
-Some states require dental assistants to be certified, so it is important for dental assistants to check with the dental board of the state in which they wish to work.
-If certification is needed, it is typically a Dental Assisting National Board (DANB) certification.
-How much time it takes to become certified is contingent upon the type of certification you seek.
-While some certifications can be obtained as a student or recent graduate of a dental assisting program, others require a minimum amount of relevant work experience.
+Some states require dental assistants to be certified, so it is important to check with the dental board of the state where you will work.
+If certification is needed, it is typically a Dental Assisting National Board (DANB) certification

 How Long is Dental Assistant School?